mpc-sdk/framework/README.md

 We refer to single-party implementations as *signers* and multisig as *protocols*.
 Protocols communicate via an end-to-end encrypted relay server using the [noise protocol][] and websockets for the transport layer.

-The library includes bindings for Webassembly to be used in the browser and for Nodejs.

-The client implementation uses [web-sys][] for webassembly and [tokio-tungstenite][] for other platforms.
+The library includes bindings for Webassembly to be used in the browser and for Nodejs; for multisig protocols the client implementation uses [web-sys][] for webassembly and [tokio-tungstenite][] for other platforms.

 ## Features